-Coming up to a planned retirement in March 2018, shortly after my 60th birthday in January, there was a degree of scepticism from my family on whether I would be able to cope with "nothing" to do.
+Coming up to a planned retirement in March 2018, shortly after my 60th birthday, there was a degree of scepticism from my family on whether I would be able to cope with "nothing" to do.

 I live in Kent in the south of England, but I was born in Liverpool.
 For work I dabbled in the management of environment departments with a number of local authorities, including many in London.
 I started knowing a bit about trees and by the end achieved a position where I knew very little about a lot of things, including refuse collection and recycling, parks, highways and transport, environmental health and community protection.
 I made a late switch to working for charities spending time with Keep Britain Tidy, Living Streets and The Conservation Volunteers.